Infertility affects millions of people of reproductive age worldwide –

-and has an impact on their families and communities.
-Estimates suggest
+affects millions of people of reproductive age worldwide and has an impact on their families and communities.
+Estimates suggest that between 48 million couples and 186 million individuals live with globally.

-( WHO )Why addressing infertility is important?
 Every human being has

 a right to the enjoyment of the highest attainable standard of